Quinstedt/DIT113MqttWorkshop/README.md

 > [Common Errors With Mosquitto](https://github.com/Quinstedt/DIT113MqttWorkshop/wiki/Mosquitto-Common-Error)

 # Tasks
-Remember to create different issues, use labels and use feature branches :smile:<br>
+Remember to create different issues, use labels and use feature branches.
+The more you practice the better you get at it. :smile:<br>
 A few implementation are missing and your job is to implement them, they are mark with a **TODO** in the code. <br>

+- [ ] Add the header file to gitignore.
+You dont want your personal data out.

 ## Android studio
 **:bangbang::warning: NOTE:** You don't need to understand how Android Studio or the voice recognition works, you should focus on understanding the MQTT connection.
 I have added comments and additional documentation for those that may be interested.
 We will cover Android Studio during the Android Studio lecture.